College Prep: Planning for a Healthy Semester

 Self-care

 Encourage your child to exercise.
-Suggest walking or biking to classes instead of driving or riding a bus.
-Tell them to check out nearby fitness centers—many of which are on campus and included in their room and board or tuition.
+In the warmer months, suggest taking a bike to classes instead of driving or riding a bus.
+Remind them to check out nearby fitness centers—many of which are on campus and included in their room and board or tuition.

 Pack for health

-And parents, one of the last parental things you can do for your fledgling adult is to send them off with a first aid kit and ensure they know how to use it.
+One of the easiest things you can do for your fledgling adult is send them off with a first aid kit.
 Include the basics: bandages in various sizes, gauze, tape, pain relievers, cold medicines, thermometers, ice packs, antibiotic ointment and hydrocortisone.
 Follow this helpful CDC list for extras you may want to include in a traveling kit.
-Even if they never crack it open, it can give you some peace of mind when you’re wondering how they’re doing in between phone calls or texts.
+Even if they never open it, a first aid kit can give you peace of mind when you’re wondering how they’re doing between their phone calls or texts.

 Tags: , ,